Photography composition: layers

-There are 2 reasons why you’d want to compose with layers
+There are 2 reasons to compose photos with layers

-The first I’ve already hinted at – that is that we’re trying to convert a world that exists in 3D onto a flat piece of paper or screen.
-To help create the 3D effect in 2D, it helps to include layers in your composition.
+In photography we’re trying to convert a world that exists in 3D onto a flat piece of paper or screen.
+To create the 3D effect in 2D, it helps to include layers in your composition.

-If your subject is between layers, you instantly give the feeling of being three dimensional.
+If your subject is between layers, you instantly give the feeling of the photo being three dimensional.
 It also allows the viewer to feel like they’re part of the moment created with the image.

 Scroll up to compare with the first photo.

-What if you’re shooting in a documentary style?
+What if you’re photographing in a documentary style?
 This is the second reason layers are great for composition.

 2. Layers in composition for story telling